 The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
 These reflected the relevant legislation.
 We looked at two staff recruitment records.
-We noted there was no current Disclosure and Barring Service (DBS) check for one member of staff.
-This had been identified prior to the inspection and a risk assessment was in place and a new DBS check had been applied for.
+These showed the provider followed their recruitment procedure.